 SELECT * FROM unnested_items

 With this structure, you have now prepared each row to represent an individual item from the original nested JSON, with its identification and transactional details neatly extracted into separate columns.
-Nested fields related to service charges and discounts are kept in their JSON format, which allows for additional processing as needed.

 Step 5— Run Your dbt Project and Build out your DAG: After testing to ensure the above works as intended for your use case, you can execute the dbt run command to push this new table to your BigQuery instance.
-From there, you can unnest any additional columns into their own tables, and join those in as needed further downstream as you create the clean staging and fact order tables that every analyst needs!

 Other tips to keep in mind

 The combination of dbt and BigQuery is a powerful toolkit for handling JSON data.
 By following this guide, you can transform even the most nested JSON structures into a well-organized database schema.
-This process not only simplifies complex data but also unlocks the potential for deeper insights and analysis.

 For further guidance, or if you have specific challenges with your JSON data transformations, feel free to reach out to us at nick@southshore.llc and james@southshore.llc.
 You can also find us at our website at southshore.llc.